---

 ```

 After doing this (and possibly restarting Postgres).
-You can then you create tables in the MotherDuck database by using the `duckdb` [Table Access Method][tam] like this:
+You can then create tables in the MotherDuck database by using the `duckdb` [Table Access Method][tam] like this:

 ```sql